bastienleonard/pysfml-cython/doc/sphinx/source/building.rst

 ``sfml.so`` but something like ``sfml.cpython-32mu.so``.
 Apparently,
 on Windows it's still ``sfml.pyd``.)

+The second problem used to be that you had to use bytes instead of Unicode e.g. when passing a filename or window title to SFML.
+This is now gone, except possibly in methods that I forget to fix; make sure to report the issue if you encounter such a case.
+When you pass a Unicode object to these methods, they now encode it in UTF-8 before passing them to SFML.
+You can change the encoding by setting the :attr:`default_encoding` variable at any time.

 The second problem is that the SFML API uses raw strings a lot.
 This maps well into Python 2: you just use normal string litterals most of the time, except when you want to use the Unicode functionality